kubernetes-sigs/alibaba-cloud-csi-driver/docs/nas-dynamic.md

-## Mount a dynamically provisioned NAS volume
+# Mount a dynamically provisioned NAS volume

-### Prerequisite
+## Prerequisite

-Same as diskplugin.csi.alibabacloud.com;
+* A working Kubernetes cluster.
+* Local `kubectl` configured to communicate with this cluster.
+* CSI plugin with NAS driver and controller enabled.
+Please refer to the [installation guide](./install.md) for detailed instructions.

 ## Mount a dynamically provisioned NAS volume in subpath mode

 #### Step 1: Create a StorageClass.